Wandering to the next page

 Pen and ink on cotton board

-Washington, D.C., is part of a close-knit team—its key players being the surrounding towns and cities.
-Throughout history and into the present, the region sustains the Capital.
-The DMV—D.C., Maryland, and Virginia—isn’t just a geographic label; it’s a cultural badge, a collective effort shaped by the reach of the Metro, the sprawl of the Beltway, and the shared rhythm of urban and suburban life.
-These observations guided my exploration; the drawings seek to uncover what binds the DMV together and creates its unshakable sense of place.
+From its very beginning, Washington, D.C. has sat at the centre of American national identity, politics, conflict, compromise, and power.
+But it doesn’t work alone: it’s the wider region that sustains the Capital.
+The DMV—D.C., Maryland, and Virginia—isn’t just a geographic label; it’s a cultural badge, a collective effort shaped by the reach of the Metro, the sprawl of the Beltway, and the unique, fluid neighbourhoods that define its borders.
+These observations have guided my exploration; the drawings seek to uncover what binds The DMV together and creates its unshakable sense of place.

 I've spent my entire life watching America with awe.
 This work is a contribution to the capital's story—an occasionally naive, yet honest and personal portrait of one of the world's most influential and vital places.

-The DMV is buzzing with a restless energy for change—a place where democracy oscillates between spectacle and the daily grind.
+As an outsider, The DMV appears to buzz with a restless energy for change – a place where democracy bounces between spectacle, reality and back again.
 This tension is ingrained in the region's identity.
-The artwork portrays this through a metaphorical circle that reflects the capital's ongoing cycle of transformation: laws that create ripples across the nation, travelling diplomats, locals facing relentless gentrification, and the enduring resilience of democracy itself.
+The artwork portrays this through a metaphorical circle that reflects the capital's ongoing cycle of transformation – laws that create ripples (and shocks) across the nation and beyond, transient diplomats, locals facing relentless gentrification and the swell of commuters coming and going each day.

 The deep human history moved me in unexpected ways.
-The ground felt charged with a mix of brilliance and brutality, breakthroughs and buried pain.
-Every corner seemed to whisper significance.
+The DMV is a region charged with brilliance and brutality, breakthroughs and buried pain.

-For thousands of years, Native Americans thrived across the region—drawings in the artwork honor their people, the original placemakers.
+For thousands of years, Native Americans thrived across the region – drawings in the artwork honour their people; the original placemakers.
 The military base, Joint Base Anacostia-Bolling, sits on territory with deep Indigenous significance.
-It was first inhabited by the Nacotchtank (also known as Anacostan) people.
-European colonisation in the 17th century displaced the Nacotchtank through disease, conflict, and forced migration.
+It was first inhabited by the Anacostan people before European colonisation in the 17th century displaced them through disease, conflict, and settler hunger for tobacco farmland.

-Lincolnia, Virginia, a neighborhood near Alexandria, was initially established as a community of formerly enslaved people after the Civil War.
-It became a prominent African American community in Fairfax County for over a century.
+Lincolnia, Virginia, a neighbourhood near Alexandria, was established as a community for freed enslaved people after the Civil War.
+Initially called Lebanon, the community was renamed Lincolnia to honour the president, Abraham Lincoln.

-I first encountered a street shrine in Trinidad, NE, D.C.
-Soon after, I noticed more appearing on my neighborhood walks.
-These shrines are created by friends and family to honor the victims of murder and violent crime.
-They convey something that headlines often overlook: this corner mattered, and this life was loved.
-Curious, I went online to learn more and discovered Lloyd Wolf, who has been photographing these tragic sites for decades.
-I had the opportunity to accompany him briefly while he worked.
+I first encountered a street shrine in Trinidad, D.C.
+Soon after, I began to notice more and more.
+Curious, I went online and soon discovered Lloyd Wolf, who has been photographing such sites for decades.
+These shrines, created by friends and family, commemorate the victims of violent crime – often conveying something the headlines overlook: this corner mattered, this life was loved.
+I had the opportunity to accompany Lloyd briefly while he worked.
 This heartfelt experience, along with the shrines I witnessed, is reflected in my art.

 Beyond the Mall

-An extensive network of maintained walking and cycling trails connects communities, facilitating both swift commuting and lush recreation.
+The DMV’s network of walking and cycling trails provides a much-needed respite from the frenetic, pressured pace of life in and around the capital, facilitating both swift commuting and lush recreation.

-In Deanwood, Suburban Gardens was the first amusement park in D.C. and welcomed African Americans, who were excluded from Glen Echo Amusement Park in Maryland.
-The legendary Marvin Gaye was born and raised in the neighbourhood.
-His TV appearance on Soul Train is fondly remembered here.
+Located in Deanwood, Suburban Gardens was the first amusement park in D.C. – welcoming African Americans who were excluded from Glen Echo Amusement Park in Maryland.
+Marvin Gaye was born and raised in the neighbourhood.
+His legendary TV appearances on Soul Train are still fondly remembered – depicted here by his music running the tracks.

 SILVER SPRING, MD